decentraland/documentation/content/creator/places/faq.md

 In order to avoid abuse, the highest rated percentage is calculated from upvotes and downvotes from users who have at least 100 [voting power](https://docs.decentraland.org/player/general/dao/dao-userguide/#voting-power).
 Anyone can vote, but only qualifying votes are used to calculate the highest rated percentage.

-**How is the highest rated percentage calculated?**

-Users are more likely to rate your place highly if your Place has a title, description and thumbnail.
+People are more likely to rate your place highly if your Place has a title, description and thumbnail.

 ## Points of Interest